 The August newsletter for Editors Victoria is out now, with an interview with editor and author Lucy Treloar, book reviews, events and more

-I've just sent out the March newsletter for Editors Victoria.
+I've just sent out the March 2016 newsletter for Editors Victoria.
 Here's my intro: Welcome to our March newsletter.
-In addition to our usual news and resources, this month we have some calls to action: Nick Hudson is keen to get your opinions on Microsoft Word’s grammar checker, and the article he has written about it … Continue reading Illustrator Judith Rossell, regional meetings and meet editor Susan Pierotti: newsletter
+In addition to our usual news and resources, this month we have some calls to action: Nick Hudson is keen to get your opinions on Microsoft Word’s grammar checker, and the article he has written about … Continue reading Illustrator Judith Rossell, regional meetings and meet editor Susan Pierotti: March 2016 newsletter

 The Australian Science Communicators are holding their annual conference in Brisbane on Friday 11 March.
 It's networking and professional development for people who communicate science and technology to the general public, students or other audiences.
 Registration is now open.
 The trip to Brisbane will be doubly worthwhile as you can also go along to the inaugural … Continue reading Science and communication in Brisbane 2016